 A trip to the North Wales Borderlands16th January 2007

-The Vale of Llangollen hasn’t been the only part of Denbighshire that been subject of my attentions, though.
-In fact, I once headed to Denbigh in the Vale of Clwyd for a low level walk along the line of the Clwydian Range to Ruthin (or Rhuthun in Welsh).
+The Vale of Llangollen hasn’t been the only part of Denbighshire that has been the subject of my attentions, though.
+In fact, I once headed to Denbigh in the Vale of Clwyd for a low-level walk along the line of the Clwydian Range to Ruthin (or Rhuthun in Welsh).
 That was sufficiently enjoyable that a return to those parts remains a possibility.

 To return to last Sunday, the offer of a fine day in Wales was too tempting to ignore, and it felt more like April than January.
 Initially, my plans were to go to Llangollen for a walk in the vicinity of the Berwyns, but an alternative idea came to me and replaced the original one.
 The new scheme took me to Chirk, from where I picked up a short section of the Offa’s Dyke Path after proceeding along the Ceiriog Valley, rounding the substantial hulk of Chirk Castle on my way.
 I then left the trail to head for Llangollen and was greeted by fine views of the Vale of Llangollen on my descent to my destination.
 The only fly in the ointment was the lack of height in the sun late on a January day, but the vistas were memorable nonetheless.